EleneKikalishvili/renewable-energy-analytics/docs/data_sources.md

 This project integrates multiple public datasets from leading international organizations.
 All datasets were transformed and cleaned before import into PostgreSQL.
 Transformation and cleaning details are provided in [data_preparation.md](data_preparation.md).
+All cleaned, SQL-ready CSV files derived from these sources are stored in [clean_data](/data/clean_data/) folder.

 **Note:** Data used in this project was accessed in **March and April 2025**.
 Some sources may have since released updates, but this analysis is based on the 2024 editions to maintain consistency across datasets.